-- Explain the origin and development of constitutional democracy in the United States. - Demonstrate knowledge of our federal system. - Describe separation of powers and checks and balances in both theory and practice. - Demonstrate knowledge of the legislative, executive, and judicial branches of the federal government. - Evaluate the role of public opinion, interest groups, and political parties. - Analyze the election process. - Describe the rights and responsibilities of citizens. - Analyze issues and policies in U.S. Politics.
+- Explain the origin and development of the Texas constitution. - Describe state and local political systems and their relationship with the federal government. - Describe separation of powers and checks and balances in both theory and practice in Texas. - Demonstrate knowledge of the legislative, executive, and judicial branches of Texas government. - Evaluate the role of public opinion, interest groups, and political parties in Texas. - Analyze the state and local election process. - Identify the rights and responsibilities of citizens. - Analyze issues, policies and political culture of Texas.